Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 - Perform four to five sets.

 The Pigeon is a Yoga pose that opens your hips.
 You’ll be able to do one hip at a time with the pigeon stretch.
+Exercise caution when doing yoga with hip pain, as it may rapidly fatigue muscles on your hip and increase your pain.
+Do only what feels comfortable.

 - Pull your right heel towards your left hip.